-Please note that WISE/WESE is required by law to report all communicable diseases to Public Health.
+Please note that the WISE Charter Society and WISE Charter School are required by law to report all communicable diseases to Public Health.
 Public Health will require contact information for the child's family.
-WISE/WESE has a policy of asking parent(s)/guardian(s) to report the disease themselves.
+The WISE Charter Society and WISE Charter School have a policy of asking parent(s)/guardian(s) to report the disease themselves.
 Should your child contract a communicable disease, we request that you contact a Public Health Nurse.